 After breakfast, meet your guides on the beach (yes!, there are sand beaches in the Arctic as well!) in preparation for your departure to southeast Bylot Island and the floe-edge.
-Travel traditional Inuit-style by komatiq and snowmobile across the sea ice.
+Travel traditional Inuit-style qamutik (a wooden sled with suspension seats pulled behind the snowmobile), and experience the exhilaration of gliding across the ice.
 Your route of approximately 70 km includes tea stops at historic grave sites, hanging glaciers, and abandoned whaling stations and hunting cabins.
-The final destination is the ice floe edge, where a base camp will be set up just back from the ice edge (conditions permitting).
+The final destination is the ice floe edge, where your Arctic Safari Camp is set up just a few kilometers back from the ice edge (conditions permitting).

-After breakfast, break camp and reload the qamutiq for your return journey to Pond Inlet.
-Stop at a 100 meter stepped waterfall for tea made with the glacier run off.
+After breakfast, break camp and reload the qamutiq and snowmobile for your return journey to Pond Inlet.
+Stop at a 100-meter stepped waterfall for tea made with the glacier run off.
 Once again cross about 70km of sea ice by snowmobile, led by your Inuit guides.
 In the evening, you are free to explore the village of Pond Inlet.

 If you have purchased the flight package from Ottawa to Pond Inlet and back, transfer to the airport for the flight to Iqaluit, where you spend the night at a hotel.
-The accommodation in Iqualuit is included in the trip package price.
+(The accommodation in Iqaluit is included in the trip package price).

 Enjoy breakfast at the hotel.
-If you have purchased the optional flight package, transfer to the Iqualuit Airport for your morning flight to Ottawa.
+If you have purchased the optional flight package, transfer to the Iqaluit Airport for your morning flight to Ottawa.